More Than 90 Years of Advocacy and Support for People with Vision Loss

 Early Leaders: M.C.
 Migel and Helen Keller

 AFB was formed through the support of M.C.
-Migel, a philanthropist who wanted to help the large number of veterans blinded in World War I. Under his leadership, AFB was began its mission to:
+Migel, a philanthropist who wanted to help the large number of veterans blinded in World War I. Under his leadership, AFB began its mission to:

 - provide a national clearinghouse for information about vision loss